 Say welcome to BimlExpress – the newest, shiniest and completely free Biml toy! :) I first mentioned BimlExpress at SQLSaturday Vienna and have been waiting for the official release since then.
-I’m very happy that I can now send you all over to Varigence’s website to download the Visual Studio Add-in!
+I’m very happy that I can now send you all over to Varigence’s website to download the Visual Studio Extension!

 What is BimlExpress?

 BimlExpress is a free Visual Studio add-in for working with Biml in your SSIS projects.
 It allows you to add and edit Biml files, generate SSIS packages from Biml, and the code editor is fully featured with syntax coloring, error highlighting, intellisense and a preview pane.